Please enjoy this performance of “This Little Babe” by Benjamin Britten transcribed for organ solo by S. Andrew Lloyd who is also the artist.

 The choral singers are located to the right of the building’s axis, in its own “bump-out” seating area.
 Because the choir is effectively in another acoustical room, and the singers cannot hear the organ clearly, we provided a five stop Choral Organ to accompany them, housed in a small free-standing case which stands behind them.

 The instrument sports 35 independent stops and 43 ranks of pipes across three manual keyboards and the pedal clavier.
 As in all Buzard Organs, there is a wealth of tonal variety, even if the instrument is modest in size.
-At the hand of Tonal Director Brian Davis, all the Diapasons have individual interest; the flutes are liquid in tone and often take their cues from orchestral counterparts; strings impart a warmth and keenness to the palate.
+At the hand of our Tonal Director, all the Diapasons have individual interest; the flutes are liquid in tone and often take their cues from orchestral counterparts; strings impart a warmth and keenness to the palate.
 The chorus reeds are spectacular, each stop having its own depth and degree of èclat; the plaintive English Oboe is a tremendously effective solo player, but also colors the Swell flues subtly.
 All metal pipes are made of rich, high tin-content metal of generous thickness, most 70% tin.